 Keep your FEET and your HANDS warm.
 One pair of cotton socks plus slippers in the house.
 One pair of cotton socks plus wool socks inside your boots.
 Add another pair of wool socks if you’re still getting cold toes.

-And that means buying boots a size bigger than usual.
+And that means buying boots a size bigger than usual so that you can still wiggle your toes while wearing heavy socks.
 Unless you’re going directly to a heated car or bus, you need to keep your feet warm.

 Keep your feet DRY